ChrstphrHll/npc_gen/students/Delos Ehlark.md

 # Delos Ehlark
 ---
 ### Description
-- Dragonborn Ranger from Beleriand
+- Dragonborn Ranger from Draconia
 - 7th year Protection student in Fiesn
-- short spines, Deep Blue eyes, and silver skin
+- frills, Deep Blue eyes, and silver skin
 - Is Precise and Condemnatory, and has Family as their ideal

 ### Organizations